zenicko/tests-telegram-bot-9-12/readme.md

 8. Change version of selenide from 5.25 to 5.24.
 Unwork uploadFromClasspath.
 9. Change slash to backslash.
 ### The branch refactclassextests
-10. Change class ExTests: added different methods for present some features.
+10. Changed class ExTests: added different methods for present some features.
+### The branch refactoringclassPFT
+11. Created class `BaseClass`.
+Refactoring class `PracticeFormTests`.
+Created class `Attachments`.

 ## What's new
 ### Jenkins